(See Note1 below for explanation of “-ight”)

 - Her mother was glad to see her.
 “You’re right on time.
 Go wash up and we will eat right away.”

-- Her brother did not sit in the right chair, just to the right of his father.
+- Because he was anger, her brother did not sit in the right chair, just to the right of his father.

 In the old days, people drew pictures on the walls of their caves.
 Egyptians and others wrote hieroglyphics on stone tablets or carved them on monuments.
 The Chinese created symbols for syllables.
 When an alphabet was created, each letter represented a sound in a word, so spelling was born.